- What We Do

 - USAID has adopted a state-of-the-art supply-chain management system that allows us to preposition food strategically, significantly reducing the amount of time it takes to reach people in need.

 - Since 2010, in-kind foods are now complemented by a cash-based emergency food security program that allows USAID to buy some food locally and regionally.
 The cash program also allows USAID to support interventions that enable hungry people to access local markets.
-Click here to see our cash-based programs in action in Zimbabwe.

 - These tools are directed with the help of a state-of-the-art early-warning system that applies remote monitoring techniques with in-country data gathering and analysis in key food insecure locations.
 Today the USAID funded Famine Early Warning System (FEWS) is one of the most highly regarded early-warning systems in the world.